DLewis01/ebook-organiser/README.md

   Tries to extract metadata (title, author, ISBN) from EPUB and PDF files.

 Google Books API Lookup:
-  If metadata extraction fails, tries the Google Books API using the file name (with underscores replaced by spaces).
+  If metadata extraction fails, tries the Google Books API using the file name.

 File Name-Based Categorization:
   If both metadata and Google Books API lookup fail, falls back to file name-based categorization.